 Thorton's specialty was good old fashioned ghosts, spectres and phantoms.

 His custom Neutrino Wand was capable of drawing ghosts directly into the device like a vacuum.
 The ectoplasmic entity was then sent through a tube into a ghost trap mounted on the side of the pack.

 A combination of Ray and Winston.
 The character was our tank and big gun, which was a very different role from that normally played by this player.
 He was great at it.

-David Nelson was a former US Marine from the American Mid-West who encountered supernatural phenomena both at home and abroad during his tours of duty.
-After being discharged from the military, Nelson traveled to NY to meet with the Ghostbusters and find out why he kept having these encounters.
-Ray Stantz and Egon Spengler determined the Nelson's aura and psychic resonance were such that weirdness was attracted to him like a magnet.
+David Nelson was a former US Marine from Queens, New York who had encountered supernatural phenomena both at home and abroad during his tours of duty.
+After being discharged from the military, Nelson met with the Ghostbusters to find out why he kept having these encounters.
+Ray Stantz and Egon Spengler determined that Nelson's personal bio-electric aura and psychic resonance were such that weirdness was attracted to him like a magnet.

 David became a freelance paranormal investigator for a few years before Winston Zeddemore asked if he wanted to join the Ghostbusters at the home office.

 David Nelson's specialty involved Zombies, Mummies and similar 'Risen Dead'.